aykevl/blake2s-micro/README.markdown

 function](https://blake2.net/).
 With all optimizations/constraints enabled, it
 can archieve a code size of about 500 bytes.

+**Warning: this implementation hasn't been verified.** It has only been tested on very limited inputs and it hasn't been verified by someone with a cryptographic background.
+Do not use it for anything serious, or accept the risk.

 Things that are different from the original reference implementation:

   * By default, inputs are assumed to be aligned on word boundaries and the